 More research on cholesterol, particularly dietary cholesterol, needs to be done.
 Even so, it’s clear that diet plays an important role in heart health and overall health.

 Trans fats and saturated fats

 Trans fats raise your LDL cholesterol and lower your HDL cholesterol.
 Both of these changes are associated with increased risk of heart disease, according to the American Heart Association.
 Trans fats also offer no nutritional value.

 Partially hydrogenated oils (PHOs) are the main source of trans fat in our diets.
 They’re found in many types of processed foods.

-In 2016, the U.S. Food & Drug Administration determined that PHOs aren’t safe for human consumption.
+In 2018, the U.S. Food and Drug Administration (FDA) made a final determination that PHOs aren’t safe for human consumption.
 They’re now being phased out of our food supply.
 In the meantime, try to avoid food that lists PHOs or trans fats on the label.